 (primary) or secondhand (secondary) knowledge of

-the facts.
+the facts or whether the informant's identity is undetermined.
 When the researcher decides that information

 then the process calls for considering whether